zenon-chat/zenon-chat.github.io/index.md

 title: Zenon Chat
 ---

-[Zenon Network](https://zenon.network) is a decentralized, community run “self evolving planetary scale super organism creating the digital ecosystem of the future.
+[Zenon Network](https://zenon.network) is a self-evolving network globally deployed to shape digital economies of scale, powered by a worldwide community of innovators.
 Its fundamentally disruptive protocol goes beyond the blockchain trilemma.
-Zenon proposes a network that is secure, scalable, and achives true decentralization.”
+Zenon proposes a network that is secure, scalable, and achives true decentralization.

 Zenon.org is a separate private organization.
 While they run several Pillars (validators) within the Zenon Network, their focus is on performance marketing and they use proprietary, closed-source tools.